rhklite/PPO-PyTorch/README.md

 # Parallel PPO-PyTorch

-A parallel version of Proximal Policy Optimization with clipped objective.
-Built from [PPO-PyTorch github](https://github.com/nikhilbarhate99/PPO-PyTorch)
+A parallel agent training version of Proximal Policy Optimization with clipped objective.

 ## Usage